Motor Scooter Laws & Motor Scooter License Regs

 Motor Scooter Drivers License

-The first step is to get your scooter/motorcycle learner's permit.
+The first step is usually to have a driver's license, and then to get your scooter/motorcycle learner's permit.
 In Idaho, all I had to do was study the motorcycle manual and then go to my DMV and take a written test.
 It was around 50 questions, I think.

 One of the challenges I found was that the manual in Idaho is totally slanted to motorcycles... and motorcycles are quite different from scooters in several aspects, including the transmission and location of driver controls.